skymantle-tech/skymantle-mock-data-forge/README.md

 - Format Value
     - Will used pythons `str.format(*args)`
     - The original value must be a string, the replacement is index based.
-    - For example if ddescription is "{} Assemble{}" it back be formated to "Avengers Assemble!"
+    - For example if description is "{} Assemble{}" it back be formatted to "Avengers Assemble!"
 - Call Function
     - will call a custom function when processing each item.
-    - The signature of the funct is func(key: str, value: any, context: dict) -> any:
+    - The signature of the function is func(key: str, value: any, context: dict) -> any:
         - key - The current key (ie: CreateDate)
         - value - The current value for the given key
-        - conext - The current item being built
+        - context - The current item being built
         - return - the new value.

-In the case of nested dictionaries, key paths are supported which are "." seperated, key paths will also traverse sub lists.
+In the case of nested dictionaries, key paths are supported which are "." separated, key paths will also traverse sub lists.
 Currently it's not possible to specify an index, all items in the list will be updated.

-If the same overide is needed for multiple keys then a list of key paths can be used.
+If the same override is needed for multiple keys then a list of key paths can be used.
 Currently overrides only work with json structured data.

 The default behaviour for overrides is to ignore key path errors, however this behaviour can be altered by setting the `DATA_FORGE_SUPPRESS_KEY_PATH_ERRORS` environment variable.
 Supported values are `0`, `false`, `no` and `off`.